Earthen Heart LLC

 - Listing created on: December 31, 2016

 Earthen Heart is a 20 acres parcel in Southwest Michigan.
 It is being developed as an Eco-Habitat with permaculture principles.
 The main home is a renovated old farm house with 3 bedrooms.
 The main house also has shared community community space for meals, showers, laundry, Internet and phone, yoga space, grid-connection etc. There are several outbuildings and space for trailers, campers, campsites for tents or earthen buildings, etc. which are used by visitors and long term members on the property.

-The Earthen Heart goal is to create a lean rural alternative where we live more simply and reduce our consumption levels but increase our quality of life.
-We strive to generate more of our own food, housing, art and energy on-site in a skill sharing educational growing community.
+Earthen Heart LLC has a goal of creating a lean rural alternative where we live more simply and reduce our consumption levels while increasing our quality of life.
+We strive to generate more of our own food, housing, art and energy on-site in an active skill sharing community homesteading environment.
 We have walking perennial food and medicine trails and gardens, blueberry patch, garlic and onions, potatoes, corn, fruit and nuts, many greens, asparagus, strawberries, etc. all of which are available to participants.
 Generally there are some domestic and farm animals around such as chickens, goats, dogs, cats as well as the wild ones in the woods (deer, rabbit, fox, wolves, etc.)